Frequently Asked Questions

 What other forms of financial support are available?

-What constitutes a "full-time" load of coursework in English Graduate Studies?
+What constitutes a full-time load of coursework in English Graduate Studies?

 The Department regards 6 hours (usually 2 courses) as full-time study, but student aid organizations usually require 9 hours (usually 3 courses) to meet their definition of "full time."
 New TAs usually take 6 hours (2 courses) their first semester and 9 hours (3 courses) each semester following.

-Yes, you can find that information here.
+Yes, you can find that information for Literature, Theory, Cultural Studies (LTC) and Rhetoric and Composition (RC).

 Other questions?